Ga naar hoofdinhoud

 Annually thousands visit the observatory: on the open evenings, or at an appointed night.
 The program they get offered includes PowerPoint presentations, a visit to the planetarium and observing the night sky through a telescope.
 Enthusiastic members of the observatory welcome guests; other members who want to become hosts are very welcome!

 The program takes two hours.
+Please note that the presentations are in Dutch.

 The Planetarium